1984 Montreal bombing: Bombing

-After the bombing
+Aftermath

 Sûreté du Québec officers confronted Brigham the evening of the blast, accusing him of writing two threatening letters, the one sent to Amtrak, and another found in a local hotel room that included comments such as "Time Bomb Set For 10:30 Prox" and "Papacy ended with a bang Sept.
 3".
 Brigham again acknowledged writing the letters, but continued to deny he had been involved with the bomb.
 He was brought into the Montreal police station, and at 11pm Leger identified him in a police lineup and he was held as a material witness, although he was not charged with any crime.

 The day after the bombing, the Montreal bomb squad was called to Central Station after an anonymous bomb threat.
 Police found a styrofoam cooler and detonated it in a controlled explosion, but it simply contained food.
 They held and questioned a man in relation to the hoax, but let him go.

 Another man was detained by CN officers the day after the explosion because he was wearing a Fatima sweatshirt, raising alarm as the word had been prominently used in Brigham's threatening letters.

 Two days after the bombing, police announced that Brigham had been "ruled out", stating that "He didn't plant the bomb...we know that.
 We've checked it out."
 Police announced they were instead looking for "a bearded man in his late 20s or early 30s" who was seen immediately before the blast and believed to have befriended Brigham.
 They suggested that somebody who knew Brigham had written threatening letters and may have taken the opportunity to plant a bomb themselves.
 They also announced that fingerprinting had failed to identify the three corpses, but their passports indicated they were tourists from Paris, university students 25-year-old Marcelle Leblond and 24-year-old Michel Dubois, as well as 24-year-old artist Eric Nicolas.
 A fourth tourist who was travelling with the group, Joel Mary, was in stable condition at Royal Victoria Hospital.